How to apply for the digital nomad residence permit in Croatia: Guide for 2024

 The definition of a digital nomad in the law’s glossary clearly states you cannot work for any company registered in Croatia.

-Split MUP confirmed with us that spouses of digital nomads can in fact apply for residence based on family reunification.
+MUP confirmed with us that close family members of digital nomads can, in fact, apply for temporary residence based on family reunification called spajanje obitelji.
 You will need to provide a marriage certificate (apostilled/legalized, officially translated) or prove that you are in a common-law marriage as part of the application for spouses.
 Birth certificates must be provided for children.

 #6 The permit is for up to 1 year

-According to MUP’s web site, people can apply for the digital nomad permit for a period of up to 1 year.
+According to MUP’s website, people can apply for a digital nomad permit for a period of up to 1 year.
 It is not possible to extend it.

 If you only wish to apply for the permit for 6 months, you can do that.
 You just need to state that on your application.

-In this section, we will walk you through how to apply for temporary residence in Croatia baed on being a digital nomad (aka the “digital nomad visa”) including the requirements and steps.
+In this section, we will walk you through how to apply for temporary residence in Croatia based on being a digital nomad (aka the “digital nomad visa”), including the requirements and steps.

 Step #1 Determine where you need to apply

-- If you need a visa to enter Croatia, then you must apply for this permit abroad at a Croatian embassy or consulate.
+- If you need a visa to enter Croatia, then you can apply for this permit at the Croatian embassy/consulate outside of Croatia or online here

-- If you don’t need a visa to enter Croatia, then you must apply from within Croatia at the closest police station according to your temporary address in Croatia or online here
+- If you don’t need a visa to enter Croatia, then you can apply for this permit at the closest police station according to your temporary address in Croatia or online here

 You can check if a visa is required for your nationality here.

-- A valid private/travel health insurance policy that covers the entire term of your permit
+- Proof of valid private/travel health insurance policy

 - Proof of sufficient funds to support yourself

-This application will be provided by MUP or the embassy/consulate.
-You may download a copy of the standard application for non-EU nationals here.
+This application form will be provided by MUP or the embassy/consulate.
+You can view it here.

-- Work contract or contract about performing job for a foreign employer
+- Work contract or contract about performing a job for a foreign employer (service contract)

 - Employment contract